hoprnet/hoprnet/SETUP_LOCAL_CLUSTER.md

 # Tooling

-As of time of writing, the best way to setup a local HOPR network is by following these steps[^3]:
+As of time of writing, the best way to setup a local HOPR network is by following these steps[^3].
+Please bear in mind that these steps had been tested only on `macOS` and `Linux` devices, for Windows please use our cloud setup instead.

 1. **Download the latest version of the repository**: Download a local version of our [GitHub repository monorepo](https://github.com/hoprnet/hoprnet)[^4] and unzip it in your local folder (roughly `~30 Mbs` at the time of writing).
 For the next tasks, we will assume you are within that folder.